Skip to content

 5. The shortcut will be added to the folder context menu.
 You can close the System Preferences window.

-6. Just right-click on the ‘platform-tools‘ folder icon and select the New Terminal at Folder option.open adb in mac terminal
+6. Right-click the ‘platform-tools‘ folder icon and select the New Terminal at Folder option.open adb in mac terminal

-7. When the Terminal window is launched, you can run any ADB and Fastboot command directly without typing the folder path.
+7. Now, you can run any ADB and Fastboot command directly when the Terminal window launches.

 adb devices command in terminal mac